aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 ```
 {{cookiecutter.repo_name}}
     ├── {{cookiecutter.repo_name}}-conda-env.yml
-    │                   ^-  The conda environment file for reproducing
+    │                   ^-  The `conda` environment file for reproducing
     │                       the project's development environment.
     ├── LICENSE         <-  The license this repository is to be
     │                       respected under.
-Usually the default choice
-    │                       for open source projects by AI Singapore is
-    │                       the Apache License 2.0.
+Can be absent due to
+    │                       omission upon generation of repository.
-    ├── README.md       <-  The top-level README for developers using
+    ├── README.md       <-  The top-level README containing the basic
+    │                       guide for using the repository.
+    ├── .gitlab-ci.yml  <-  YAML file for configuring instructions for
+    │                       GitLab CI/CD.
+    ├── .dockerignore   <-  File for specifying files or directories
+    │                       to be ignored by Docker contexts.
+    ├── .pylintrc       <-  Configurations for `pylint`.
+    ├── .gitignore      <-  File for specifying files or directories
+    │                       to be ignored by Git.
+    ├── aisg-context    <-  Folders containing files and assets relevant
+    │   │                   for works within the context of AISG's
+    │   │                   development environments.
+    │   ├── code-server <-  Directory containing the entry point script
+    │   │                   for the VSCode server's Docker image.
+    │   │
-    │                       this project.
+    │   │
+    │   └── polyaxon    <-  Specification files for services and jobs
+    │                       to be executed by the Polyaxon server.
+    ├── assets          <-  Screenshots and images.
     ├── conf            <-  Configuration files associated with the
-    │                       various stages of the pipeline.
+    │                       various pipelines as well as for logging.
     ├── data            <-  The folder that is to contain the DVC files
     │                       of the project.
+Contents of folder will be
+    │                       ignored except for `.dvc` and `.gitignore`
+    │                       files.
     ├── docker          <-  Dockerfiles associated with the various
     │                       stages of the pipeline.
     ├── docs            <-  A default Sphinx project; see sphinx-doc.org
     │                       for details.
     ├── helm-charts     <-  Helm charts for the deployment to the
     │                       Kubernetes cluster.
-    ├── models          <-  DVC files of trained and serialized models,
+    ├── models          <-  DVC files of trained and serialised models.
-    │                       model predictions, or model summaries
     ├── notebooks       <-  Jupyter notebooks.
 Naming convention is a
     │                       number (for ordering), the creator's
     │                       initials, and a short `-` delimited
     │                       description, e.g.
     │                       `1.0-jqp-initial-data-exploration`.
-    ├── scripts         <-  Bash scripts for CI/CD execution.
+    ├── scripts         <-  Bash scripts for any parts of the pipelines.
-    └── src             <-  Main source code for use in this project.
+    └── src             <-  Directory containing the source code and
-        └── {{ cookiecutter.src_package_name}}_api
+        |                   packages for the project repository.
+        |── {{cookiecutter.src_package_name}}
+        |               ^-  Package containing modules for all pipelines
+        |                   except deployment.
+        |── {{cookiecutter.src_package_name}}_api
-                        ^-  Files associated with the deployment of
+        |               ^-  Files associated with the deployment of
-                            models as API.
+        |                   models as API.
+        └── tests       <-  Directory containing tests for the
+                            repository's packages.
 ```

 ## Preface